Beanmasters/CodeVoyant-VisualStudio/README.md

   * Create a markdown file with additional instructions or examples.
 For instance, you might write: “Always include an `<example>` section with sample usage,” or “Use Markdown in <remarks> for code blocks.”
 Save this file and point CodeVoyant to it via the **Comment Format Instructions File** setting.
   * CodeVoyant will include your custom prompt for the AI, influencing its output.
 This can enforce consistency or special requirements across a team.
-  * The repository includes a default `SystemInstructions.md` (the built-in guidance for the AI) and a `C#CommentFormats.md` that detail how to format comments.
-Reviewing those can help you understand what the AI is instructed to do by default.
+  * Keep in mind custom instructions count towards token usage, so if you plan to document a whole file, going method-by-method will cost more in tokens than the whole file in one shot as each invocation incluides the custom instruction text.

-* **Model Selection:** If using OpenAI:
+  * The repository includes inital `System Instructions` (the built-in guidance for the AI for things like "don't alter code, etc.") and examples of cutom instruction files can be found [here](https://github.com/Beanmasters/CodeVoyant_Lite_for_VisualStudio/tree/main/ExampleCustomInstructions).

-  * `gpt-3.5-turbo` is fast and cost-effective, and usually produces good results for documentation on small-to-medium code.
+* **Model Selection Thoughts:**

-  * `gpt-4` is more capable with complex or larger code (and may produce more insightful comments), but it is slower and has higher cost.
-Use it for especially critical documentation or very complex code fragments where quality matters more.
+  * OpenAI `gpt-4o` is a good value for the money as it has shown in testing to be capable with complex or larger code (and may produce more insightful comments).
-  * Azure OpenAI users similarly might have deployments of these models.
+  * Azure OpenAI users have options for almost all but the latest OpenAI models.
 Ensure your model deployment has enough max tokens to handle the code (if documenting a large class, the model needs sufficient context length).
   * With **Ollama** (local models), quality varies by model.
 A smaller model (7B parameters) might produce okay summaries for small functions but could miss nuances.
-Larger models (13B, 30B) will do better but require more memory.
-If using Code Llama or similar code-specialized models locally, you might get decent results.
-It’s a trade-off for privacy – be mindful that local models might need you to review/edit a bit more.
+Larger models (13B, 30B) will do better but require more memory and will respond slower.
+These are trade-off for privacy and costs.

 * **Iterate if Needed:** AI content generation isn’t deterministic (unless you use temperature 0 as default in some cases).
 If a generated comment is not satisfactory, you can undo and try again.
 It may word things differently the second time.
 If it *consistently* doesn’t do what you want (e.g., it’s skipping something important or adding too much detail), adjust the instructions or just manually edit the result.
 Over time, you’ll get a feel for what kind of output to expect and instruct accordingly.

 * **Avoid Over-Commenting:** The goal is to document **what** the code does and any important why’s – not to explain every line of trivial code.
 The default instructions already tell the AI to avoid commenting self-evident code.
 This leads to cleaner documentation.
 Trust this judgment; it keeps comments high-value.
 If you find the AI left something out that you do want, you can add a comment manually or tweak the prompt to be more verbose.
-In general, less is more when the code is obvious (e.g., it won’t comment `i++` loop increments or simple property getters).
+In general, less is more when the code is obvious (e.g., why comment `i++` loop increments or simple property getters?).

 * **Be mindful of API limits:** If you set token limits (or if you’re on a trial tier of an API), the extension will enforce those.
-If CodeVoyant stops generating and reports in the Output window that a token limit was hit, you may need to increase or disable the limit in Options or wait until the next day (the limits reset daily) to generate more documentation.
+If CodeVoyant stops generating and reports in the Output window that a token limit was hit, you may need to increase or disable the limit in Options or wait until the next day (the limits reset daily at midnight in your time zone) to generate more documentation.
 This is primarily to protect you from unexpected usage (especially if using a personal OpenAI API key).
-If you’re actively documenting a large project, you might raise these limits or watch your API account’s usage on the provider’s dashboard.
+If you’re actively documenting a large project, you might raise these limits and watch your API account’s usage on the provider’s dashboard.

 * **Check the Output Window for Errors:** If nothing happens when you trigger generation, open **View > Output** and select “CodeVoyant” from the drop-down.
 Error messages or warnings might be printed there.
 For instance, if your API key is invalid or you mis-typed the model name, you’ll see an error from the API.
 Common mistakes: wrong Azure endpoint URL format, or not having the Ollama service running.
 Fix any issues and try again.